 Ring-necked snakes are found in forested areas, including forest edges and clearings.
 These snakes are most common in areas with shallow soil and surface bedrock, where they are frequently found under rocks, logs or bark.
 They hibernate underground and will also retreat underground during especially warm weather.

-View an interactive map of the known ranges of ring-necked snakes in Ontario.
+View an interactive map of the known ranges of northern ring-necked snakes in Ontario.

 Northern ring-necked snakes breed in the spring or fall.
-Females lay up to 10 eggs in rotting logs or under rocks or boards in early summer.
+Females lay three to four eggs in rotting logs or under rocks or boards in early summer.
 The eggs hatch after about two months.
-The young snakes are from six to 12 centimetres long at birth and mature in two to three years.
+The young snakes are from 11 to 14 centimetres long at birth and mature in three to four years.

 These snakes primarily eat salamanders, specifically the red-backed salamander, which they suffocate through constriction.
 They will also eat other amphibians, slugs, earthworms and insects.

 Ring-necked snakes are nocturnal and remain under rocks, logs and leaf piles during the day.
 These snakes are social and can often be found in groups.
 If threatened, the northern ring-necked snake may emit a musky odour or display its bright underside to scare off predators.

 Threats and Trends

 Localized habitat destruction, predation and road mortality threaten some populations of this species, but none of these threats are considered to be serious.
 Although not commonly seen, the northern ring-necked snake is believed to be widespread and its populations to be relatively stable.